angelo-j/POKE-TCG-Binder-App/README.md

 - `CardMapper`

 ## API Integration
-The Pokémon TCG API is used to fetch real-time card details.
-Only essential information (image, Pokédex number, name, price) is stored in binders to minimize database size.
+The Pokémon TCG API is used to fetch complete real-time card details when necessary.
+The database only stores essential card attributes (ID, name, image URLs, price) to optimize storage and performance.

 ## Future Enhancements
 - **Repaired Testing**: To bring test classes up-to-speed with recent modifications.